josephdwyer/cue/README.md

-##Conductor - Project/Task automation for local development
+##Cue - A Project/Task automation for local development

 Basically the goal is to create a development workflow automation engine to make core workflow steps consistent and reusable across multiple mixes of scm, platforms, and environments.